Courses LMS Tools

 Submit Coursework to Assignments

-- Click "Assignments" in the left tool menu.
+- Select the Assignments tool in the left tool menu.

 - Pay attention to several main areas:

-- FILE ATTACHMENTS: If enabled, this is where you can upload file attachments.
-The button will either say "Choose File" or "Browse," depending on your web browser.
+- File Attachments: If enabled, this is where you can upload file attachments.
+The button will either say "Choose File" or "Browse," depending on your operating system or web browser.